gillianassi/Portfolio/src/markdown/projects/GEngine.md

 -------------------------
 <br>

->A User can easily insert or change to an audio implementation of choice using the Locater class.
+>A User can easily insert or change to an audio implementation of choice using the Locator class.
 <br><br>

 ----------------------